giboogie/dehyperspace/README.md

 This is the dehyper application

 * It is an application that is combined with Iot.<br/>
-  (Interconnect with apps via Bluetooth communication)
+  :Interconnect with apps via Bluetooth communication + deepLearning(object detection) Server